haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen-bioexcel2023/index.md

 Using those two files, we can generate the CNS-formatted AIR restraint files with the following command:

 <a class="prompt prompt-cmd">
-./scripts/active-passive-to-ambig.py ./restraints/antibody-paratope.act-pass ./restraints/antigen-NMR-epitope.act-pass > ambig-paratope-NMR-epitope.tbl
+haddock3-restraints active_passive_to_ambig ./restraints/antibody-paratope.act-pass ./restraints/antigen-NMR-epitope.act-pass > ambig-paratope-NMR-epitope.tbl
 </a>

 This generates a file called `ambig-paratope-NMR-epitope.tbl` that contains the AIR